jundalisay/superbnetlify/content/en/research/ibn-khaldun/muqaddimah/chapter-2/part-07.md

 Thus, He said in the Qur'an:

 {{< q a="Allah" >}}
-We led man along the 2 paths.. and inspired (the soul) with its wickedness as well as its fear of God."
-37
+We led man along the 2 paths.. and inspired (the soul) with its wickedness as well as its fear of God.
 {{< /q >}}